medavox/ktorio.github.io/clients/http-client/quick-start/request.md

 val content: String = client.get("https://en.wikipedia.org/wiki/Main_Page")
 ```

-And in the case you are interested in the raw bits, you can read a `ByteArray`:
+And if you are interested in the raw bits, you can read a `ByteArray`:

 ```kotlin
 val channel: ByteArray = client.get("https://en.wikipedia.org/wiki/Main_Page")